Terms of Service - Trooli

 • We may however increase or decrease your charges if required by law or if any regulatory authority requests or requires a change to any aspect of our pricing, including to reflect a change in the rate of VAT or other applicable taxation charge or levy, which affects your Trooli Services payment.
 We will use our reasonable endeavours to notify you before any price increase takes effect under this Condition.

-8. If you fail to pay
+8 If you fail to pay

-8.1 If you don’t pay your bill, we will send you a letter to remind you to pay.
+8.1 If you don’t pay your bill, we will send you an email to remind you to pay.
 If we don’t receive payment within 7 days of the date of this first reminder we may suspend your Services.
 If, after a further 7 days, we have still not received payment, we may terminate the Agreement and cease your Trooli Services.
 We may ask a debt-collection agency to collect the payment on our behalf.
 If we do, you will also have to pay the reasonable costs incurred for the agency, which the agency will add to your debt.

 8.2 Payment failure.
 If any payment method fails, we may add a failed payment charge as set out in the Price Guide to your next bill.
 If Direct Debit instructions are cancelled or fail, we may add a reinstatement charge as set out in the Price Guide to your next bill.

 8.3 Late payment.
-If you pay late we’ll charge interest on the overdue amount of 4% above the base rate of HSBC Bank each year and you’ll also need to pay a reasonable administration charge if we don’t receive payment within 7 days your reminder letter.
+If you pay late we’ll charge interest on the overdue amount of 4% above the base rate of HSBC Bank PLC each year and you’ll also need to pay a reasonable administration charge if we don’t receive payment within 7 days your reminder letter.

-9. Maintaining your service
+9 Maintaining your Service

 9.2 Wireless interference.
 Many of the problems experienced with broadband connectivity are caused by using wireless connections within the premises (Wi-Fi).
-If you experience problems with your broadband quality, our Helpdesk team will need you to connect a wired device to the router using an Ethernet lead – this will help them determine whether there is a problem with your Service, or whether the problem is caused by wireless interference between your router and your device(s).
+If you experience problems with your broadband quality, our Helpdesk team will need you to connect a wired device to the Router using an ethernet lead – this will help them determine whether there is a problem with your Service, or whether the problem is caused by wireless interference between your Router and your device(s).

 • Agree an appointment date and time window with you and will endeavour to contact you a minimum of two working days in advance where reasonably possible if this changes.
 You can change or cancel any appointment date but you must give us at least two working days’ notice.

-• Explain that you, the account holder, or someone over 18 years with your authorisation to make decisions relating to the fault on your behalf, must be present.
+• Explain that you, the Account Holder, or someone over 18 years with your authorisation to make decisions relating to the fault on your behalf, must be present.

 • Explain and agree any pre-requisite requirements for the premises to ensure that the engineer can carry out the work.